 Cigarette smoke has over 7,000 chemicals.
 Many of them irritate and damage your eyes.
 Smokers are twice as likely to get dry eye as people who don't light up.

 Why does smoke make the condition worse?
 Every time you blink, your eyelids coat your eye with a protective layer of tears.
 This keeps out dust and debris.
 But chemicals in smoke can cause this layer to break down.
 Without enough tears to shield them, your eyes get irritated.
-Smoking also seems to cause changes to the make-up of your tears.
+Smoking also seems to change the composition of your tears.
 This can lead to more symptoms.

 Being a smoker poses the biggest risk.
 But just being nearby when someone else is lighting up can trigger symptoms.
 Some people with dry eye are very sensitive to irritants like cigarette smoke, and it doesn't take much to set off their symptoms.